replicatedhq/help-center/content/docs/typography.md

-+++
-title = "Typography"
+---
+title: Typography
-weight = 25
+weight: 25
-draft = false
+draft: false
-description = "Always precise spacing and perfect font size" bref = "Typography is perhaps one of the most important and most visible things on a web page.
+description: Always precise spacing and perfect font size
+bref: Typography is perhaps one of the most important and most visible things on a web page.
 Even slightest imperfection can ruin otherwise perfect website.
-With Kube, you will have perfect typography with ideal spacing, font sizes and proportions, regardless of the exact style or font you choose for your site." toc = true
+With Kube, you will have perfect typography with ideal spacing, font sizes and proportions, regardless of the exact style or font you choose for your site.
-+++
+toc: true
+---

 <h3 class="section-head" id="h-get-started"><a href="#h-get-started">Get Started</a></h3>
 <p>Typography of Kube based on the 4px horizontal grid, it means that for the headers, paragraphs, quotes and any other texts chosen are a combination of line-height, that fit into the 4px grid and help set the horizontal rhythm of design by default.</p>